Jimmy Lai, Hong Kong tycoon and democratic firebrand who stood up to China

 Those raids came after Beijing imposed a national security law in Hong Kong and arrested Lai soon afterward, charging him with collusion with foreign forces and sedition.

-Speaking before his arrest, Lai told Reuters he would "fight on til the last day".
+Speaking before his arrest, Lai told Reuters he would “fight on until the last day”.

 Lai, 78, has been in custody for more than five years, much of it in solitary confinement, and his health has suffered.